 Currently, our Dual Compassing INS can perform either feature by toggling between RTK and Dual Compassing within the firmware.
 Our roadmap reflects our intention to create simultaneous use of RTK and Dual Compassing within the coming year.

-Based on our IP rating of 40, our units are not considered weatherproof.
+Based on our IP rating of 40, our units are not considered waterproof.
 Although we have an aluminum enclosure, you will need to take additional measures if you need this unit to be considered weatherproof.

 The INS can only dead reckon for short periods of time and in general requires GPS to provide position and velocity data.
 The GPS antenna must be above the water surface in order for the GPS to function properly.
 It is ideal that the GPS antenna be fixed relative to the INS (IMU) module in order to maintain precision when moving faster than 2 m/s or 0.8 m/s^2.
 However, the GPS antenna may be tethered above the INS, where the GPS antenna is floating on the water surface and the INS is below the water surface.
 System position will reflect the GPS antenna position and attitude (roll, pitch, heading) will reflect the INS module orientation.